r3shape/r3make/README.md

    - Replace calls to `os.system` with `subprocess` for better portability.

 3. **Custom Build Scripts**:
-   - Allow users to define pre-build or post-build commands.
+   - Allow users to toggle pre-build or post-build routines.

 4. **Improved Error Handling**:
    - Provide more descriptive errors when commands fail.